GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

-You can track the full [timeline for reducing Chrome's user-agent](https://blog.chromium.org/2021/09/user-agent-reduction-origin-trial-and-dates.html), with [further examples and the rollout phases here](https://www.chromium.org/updates/ua-reduction).
+You can track the full [timeline for reducing Chrome's user-agent](https://blog.chromium.org/2021/09/user-agent-reduction-origin-trial-and-dates.html), with [further examples and details of rollout phases](https://www.chromium.org/updates/ua-reduction).
 You will also need to [migrate to User-Agent Client Hints](https://web.dev/migrate-to-ua-ch/) if you depend on the platform version, device, or full build version information in the current user-agent format.